-Instead of having to begin this journey alone, working with a Maryland property management team can reduce some of the frustrations and concerns associated with becoming a Baltimore rental property owner.
+Instead of starting your real estate investing journey alone, working with a Maryland property management team can reduce some frustrations and concerns associated with becoming a Baltimore rental property owner.
 Even just knowing how to be successful can give you some peace of mind.

 Our Rent Estate™ Advisors are always here to support you!
-We encourage you to work with our team and ask any questions you might have, whether you're a new investor or a seasoned property owner.
-With that in mind, here are some general insights we think it's crucial for every property owner to know when they decide to dive into the Baltimore rental market.
+Whether you're a new investor or a seasoned property owner, we're here to help you succeed and generate better profits from your rental properties.
+With that in mind, we've put our experience to work for this blog!
+Here are some of the best insights we think are crucial for every property owner to know when they decide to dive into the Baltimore rental market.

 Keep Things Fair, Impartial, and Professional

 Creating the right type of relationship with your renters is critical—and it's often overlooked.
-You want to know them and be able to hold a good conversation with them.
+You want a positive relationship that instills trust (both ways).
 At the same time, you don't want to stray too far from professionalism and a working relationship.

 Instead, keep things professional—especially if you have more than one renter.

-- Don't spend time with your renters outside of a formal relationship.
+Don't spend time with your renters outside of a formal landlord-tenant relationship.

-- It's also critical to keep your working relationship with your renters positive, even if you aren't officially' friends.'
+Keep your working relationship with your renters positive, even if you aren't officially' friends.'

-- Your residents shouldn't fear seeing your car pull in if you respond personally to a maintenance request: stay approachable while keeping things professional.
+Stay approachable while keeping things professional.
+Your residents shouldn't fear seeing your car pull in if you respond personally to a maintenance request.

-Don't Use a Prefab Lease From the Internet
+Don't Use a Prefab Lease Agreement From the Internet

-Get the Right Price on Rental Your Property Now
+Set the Right Price for Your Rental Property from the Start

-Whether you are just buying a rental property or you already own one, whether your real estate investments are single-family homes or multi-family units, having an accurate, competitive price on your property is essential.
+Whether you are buying a rental property for the first time or you already own one, and whether your real estate investments are single-family homes or multi-family units, having an accurate, competitive price on your property is essential.

 Some residential property owners make the decision to price their condo, townhome, duplex, rowhome, or detached single-family home based on what they see others listed for in the area right now.
 That's not always fair to do: your property may be larger or have more desirable features!

-A lower price does not always bring in a high-quality renter.
+Remember, setting a lower price to rent your property faster does not always bring in a high-quality renter.
 Good renters expect to pay what's fair for the property—and a 'too low' price point could push them in the wrong direction.